hchen13/capshelper/README.md

 This function runs a single pass of the process in which the program downloads and saves the most recent candlesticks data of all the coins in the watchlist countered with the 3 most popular OTC coins (BTC, USDT, and ETH), then updates the new entries with extra indicators, such as SMA 6, MACD, etc.

+#### prepare_train_data

+This function retrieves data from the database and generates training, validation, and testing data files used for CAPS project to build the deep learning models.